oplehtinen/kumori-bar/README.md

 Thanks to developers of [Zebar](https://github.com/glzr-io/zebar) and [yasb](https://github.com/da-rth/yasb/tree/tauri-port) for making the navigation of the Komorebi api and Tauri much easier.

+## Getting started / Download
+- Currently, you need to build from source.

 ## Features

 - Displays the current workspace on all monitors.
 No other widgets, yet.

 ## Developing

+### Dependencies
+1. Follow the [Tauri guide](https://tauri.app/v1/guides/getting-started/prerequisites) to download the required build tools.
+2. Remember to run `npm i` after.

 Use `npm run tauri dev` to start up the dev server.